fkztw/gettitle/README.md

 # Gettitle

-A Python 3 script depends on [robobrowser](https://github.com/jmcarp/robobrowser) and [dryscrape](https://github.com/niklasb/dryscrape) to grab the title of webpage (even the webpages use JavaScript).
+A Python 3 script depends on PhantomJS to grab the title of webpage (even the webpages use JavaScript).
 Can print out in normal or markdown format.
 Currently support auto copy to clipboard via `xclip`.

 ---

+## Requirements

++ PhantomJS

 ## Installation

 `$ pip install git+https://github.com/M157q/gettitle`

 ## Usage